h2oai/steam/docs/cli/steam_get_services.md

 ```
       --for-model[=false]: List services for a model
+      --for-project[=false]: List services for a project
       --limit=0: No description available
       --model-id=0: No description available
       --offset=0: No description available
+      --project-id=0: No description available
 ```

 ### Options inherited from parent commands